curioussoulscafe/curious-souls-cafe/README.md

 * **Optimized for On-the-Go:** The web app is designed to work seamlessly on smartphones and tablets, making it the ideal companion for dynamic, on-the-go interactions.

+* **Join a Live Discussion**: During special events, a prominent "Live Discussion" button will appear on the main page, giving you access to real-time questions curated for that event.

 ## 🎲 A Fun Little Secret!

 Did you know there's a little Easter egg in the Curious Souls Café web app?
 The colors of the virtual question cards (when you highlight a question or a saved one by a click/tap) aren't just random!
 They're designed to subtly match the fun [dice](https://curioussoulscafe.substack.com/i/154389021/the-dice-decides) colors used by our event facilitators to make those in-person discussions even more engaging.
 It's a small nod to bring a bit of that real-world fun into your digital experience!